-- A physician must report the following personal circumstances to the College at the time of registration or whenever the physician becomes aware thereafter:
+- A regulated member must report the following personal circumstances to the College at the time of registration or whenever the regulated member becomes aware thereafter:

-- any physical, cognitive, mental and/or emotional condition that is negatively impacting1 your work or is reasonably likely to negatively impact your work in the future2.
+- any physical, cognitive, mental and/or emotional condition that is negatively impacting1 the regulated member’s work or is reasonably likely to negatively impact his or her work in the future2;

-- a sexual or inappropriate personal relationship between the physician and the patient.
+- a sexual or inappropriate personal relationship between the regulated member and the patient; and

 - any voluntary or involuntary loss or restriction of diagnostic or treatment privileges granted by an administrative authority or any resignation in lieu of further administrative or disciplinary action.

-- A physician must adhere to restrictions imposed by the College, to the satisfaction of the College, or withdraw from medical practice.
+- A regulated member must adhere to restrictions imposed by the College, to the satisfaction of the College, or withdraw from medical practice.